Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Acknowledgements

+The authors acknowledge partial support of the following projects: OVS: Fashion Retail Reloaded, Lutech Digitale 4.0, Secure Safe Apulia, BIO-D, Meditech, EPANSA (FAIR) - Enhancing Personal Assistants with Neuro-Symbolic AI and Knowledge Graphs, funded by the European Union Next- GenerationEU (Italian National Recovery and Resilience Plan (NRRP) – M4C2, Investment 1.3, D.R.
+No. 123 of 16/01/2024, PE00000013, CUP: H97G22000210007).
+We acknowledge the CINECA award under the ISCRA initiative for the availability of high-performance computing resources and support.
+We acknowledge ISCRA for awarding this project access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CINECA (Italy).

-Recent advancements in diffusion models have significantly broadened the possibilities for editing images of real-world objects.
-However, performing non-rigid transformations, such as changing the pose of objects or image-based conditioning, remains challenging.
-Maintaining object identity during these edits is difficult, and current methods often fall short of the precision needed for industrial applications, where consistency is critical.
-Additionally, fine-tuning diffusion models requires custom training data, which is not always accessible in real-world scenarios.
-This work introduces \textsc{FashionRepose}, a training-free pipeline for non-rigid pose editing specifically designed for the fashion industry.
-The approach integrates off-the-shelf models to adjust poses of long-sleeve garments, maintaining identity and branding attributes. \textsc{FashionRepose} uses a zero-shot approach to perform these edits in near real-time, eliminating the need for specialized training.
-The solution holds potential for applications in the fashion industry and other fields demanding identity preservation in image editing.
+Diffusion models have recently unlocked new possibilities in editing images of real-world objects.
+Yet, transforming objects in non-rigid ways, such as modifying poses or applying image-based conditioning, continues to present significant challenges.
+Retaining the unique identity of objects during these edits is a complex task, and current techniques often fall short of delivering the precision needed for industrial settings, where consistency is non-negotiable.
+Additionally, adapting diffusion models demands custom training data, which is often unavailable in real-world scenarios.
+To address these gaps, we present \textsc{FashionRepose}, a novel, training-free pipeline designed to handle non-rigid pose adjustments specifically for the fashion industry.
+This approach combines pretrained off-the-shelf models to modify the poses of long-sleeve garments while safeguarding their identity and branding characteristics.
+By adopting a zero-shot methodology, \textsc{FashionRepose} enables near real-time edits, entirely eliminating the requirement for specialized training data. \textsc{FashionRepose} has been deployed for a global fashion firm, \textsf{\textsc{\company}}, handling more than 30{,}000 long-sleeve garments.